 Each node is macroscopically divided into a peripheral cortex and central medulla.

 The prenodal collecting or afferent lymphatics pass into the node through its capsule, and not at its hilum, and drain into the subcapsular sinus, a contiguous space extending around the periphery of the node (only interrupted by the hilum).
 From here, the lymph drains via the radially-arranged trabecular (cortical) sinuses into the central medullary sinuses (lymphatic cords), which then coalesce to emerge at the hilum as the postnodal collecting or efferent lymphatic vessel(s).

 In general, a lymph node comprises a predominantly cellular peripheral cortex in which lie the spherical lymphoid follicles (or nodules).
 The follicle consists of a ball of lymphocytes, with an inner paler germinal center.
 Centrally within each node is the medulla.
 Additional non-follicular lymphocytes are located in both paracortical and medullary regions.
 The B cells are in the follicles and medulla, conversely T cells are concentrated in the paracortical and interfollicular cortical areas 1.

 - 1. Chummy S. Sinnatamby.
 Last's Anatomy.
-(2018) ISBN: 9780702033940
+(2011) ISBN: 9780702033940 - Google Books

 - 2. Anil T. Ahuja, Rhodri M. Evans.
 Practical Head and Neck Ultrasound.
-(2000) ISBN: 9781900151993
+(2000) ISBN: 9781900151993 - Google Books

 - 3. Susan Standring.
 Gray's Anatomy E-Book.
-(2015) ISBN: 9780702068515
+(2015) ISBN: 9780702068515 - Google Books

 - 4. William Alexander Newman Dorland.
 Dorland's Illustrated Medical Dictionary.
-(2018) ISBN: 9781416023647
+(2007) ISBN: 9781416023647 - Google Books